abdulfasith37/IT1214-Warehouse-Inventory-System/README.md

 # IT1214-Warehouse-Inventory-System

+## Project Description
 This project is a console-based Java application designed to manage a warehouse's inventory.
 Built using Object-Oriented Programming (OOP) principles and the Java Collections Framework, the system provides a simple menu-driven interface for users to track and maintain stock.
+Users can add, remove, update, search, and view items within the warehouse.

+## How to Run the Program
+1. Ensure you have Java (JDK) installed on your system.
+2. Clone this repository to your local machine.
+3. Open the project in your preferred IDE (like IntelliJ IDEA, Eclipse, or VS Code) or navigate to the source folder in your terminal.
+4. Compile the Java files: `javac Warehouse.java Inventory.java Item.java`
+5. Run the main class (Warehouse): `java Warehouse`

-## Key Features:
+## Sample Output

-Add & Remove Items: Easily add new products or remove discontinued ones from the system.

-Update Stock: Modify the quantity of existing items as inventory comes in or ships out.

-Search Capabilities: Quickly find specific items using their unique Item ID or Name.

-View Inventory: Display a complete, formatted list of all items currently stored in the warehouse.